niquet/learn-http/README.md

 ## What is the HyperText Transfer Protocol?

 The HyperText Transfer Protocol (HTTP) is an application-layer protocol for transmitting hypermedia documents.
-Designed for communication.<sup>[1](#mdn-web-docs-on-http)</sup>
+Designed for communication.<sup>[2](#mdn-web-docs-on-http)</sup>

 ## Resources

+<a name="#importance-of-https-in-web-apps">1</a>: [https://cybx.co.uk/2018/12/13/the-importance-of-https-in-web-applications/#:~:text=Hypertext%20Transfer%20Protocol%20(HTTP)%20is,navigate%20to%20our%20favourite%20websites.](https://cybx.co.uk/2018/12/13/the-importance-of-https-in-web-applications/#:~:text=Hypertext%20Transfer%20Protocol%20(HTTP)%20is,navigate%20to%20our%20favourite%20websites.), last visited: 2020-12-22
-<a name="mdn-web-docs-on-http">1</a>: [https://developer.mozilla.org/en-US/docs/Web/HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP), last visited: 2020-12-23
+<a name="mdn-web-docs-on-http">2</a>: [https://developer.mozilla.org/en-US/docs/Web/HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP), last visited: 2020-12-23